HEALTH PSYCHOLOGY SECTION

 5.An Affiliate Member who becomes a member of Division 17 shall automatically become a Member of the Section.

 2.The Chair, Chair-Elect, Past-Chair, and Secretary-Treasurer shall be elected by Section members and Section Affiliates.
-The Membership Chair, Members-at-Large, and Student Representative will be appointed by the Chair with the advice and consent of the other elected officers.
-The officers shall serve a two year term of office.
-The Membership Chair and two Members-at-Large shall serve a two year term.
-The Student Representative will serve a one year term of office.
+The Membership Chair, Web Master, Members-at-Large, and Student Representative will be appointed by the Chair with the advice and consent of the other elected officers.
+The officers shall serve a two-year term of office.
 Vacancies on the Board will be appointed by the Chair with the approval of the Board.

 3.The Chair has all the powers and performs all duties commonly incident to, and vested in, the office of a president of a corporation.
 The Chair serves as the chief executive officer and has responsibility for the supervision of all business coming before the Section, stated or implied, that is related to the welfare, stature, and proper operation of the Section.
 The Chair presides at and prepares the agenda for all meetings, has one vote in all meetings, appoints standing and special committees, subcommittees, and other units as may be required for the work of committees.
 It is also the responsibility of the Chair to submit semiannual reports to the Executive Board of the Society of Counseling Psychology in sufficient time to be included in the Society’s bi-annual reports as identified in the Rules and Procedures for the Formation, Governance and Operation of Sections.